maddie480/RandomStuffWebsite/README.md

 - `version` is the Everest version number.
 - `branch` is eiter `dev`, `beta` or `stable`.
 Other branches might be created to test specific features in the future.
 - `mainDownload` is the download for use by Everest to install an update.
+- `date` is the date at which the version was published, in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 - `olympusMetaDownload` is the download that Olympus uses to get the build size.
 - `olympusBuildDownload` is the download for use by Olympus to install Everest.